 Choosing a Finish

 I know this post is mostly about staining, but the appearance of your stain will look different depending on the finish you apply.
-I’ll keep it brief, but if you want more information, check out my full post on choosing finishes, or grab the free flowchart to make the decision for you.
+I’ll keep it brief, but if you want more information, check out my full post on choosing finishes.

 Your three main choices will be oil-based polyurethane, water-based polyurethane, and shellac.